 Our most significant sources of liquidity continue to be funds generated by operating activities and available cash, cash equivalents and current marketable securities.
 We expect these sources of liquidity and available borrowings under our revolving credit facility will be sufficient to meet our foreseeable cash requirements for operations and planned capital expenditures for at least the next twelve months.
-Beyond this time frame, if cash flows from operations and borrowings under our revolving credit facility are not sufficient to meet our capital requirements, then we will be required to obtain additional equity or debt financing in the future.
-However, there can be no assurance that equity or debt financing will be available to us when we need it, or if available, that the terms will be satisfactory to us and not dilutive to our then-current shareholders.
+Beyond this time frame, if cash flows from operations are not sufficient to meet our capital requirements, then we will be required to obtain additional equity or debt financing in the future.
+However, there can be no assurance that equity or debt financing will be available to us when we need it or, if available, that the terms will be satisfactory to us and not dilutive to our then-current shareholders.

 We maintain a secured credit agreement with Wells Fargo Bank, N.A., which provides us with a secured revolving credit facility until September 1, 2014 of up to \$25.0 million, which, pursuant to an accordion feature, may be increased to \$35.0 million at our discretion.
 The secured revolving credit facility provides for the issuance of a standby letter of credit in an amount not to exceed \$5.0 million outstanding at any time and with a term not to exceed 365 days.
 The commercial line of credit provides for the issuance of a commercial letter of credit in an amount not to exceed \$10.0 million and with terms not to exceed 120 days.
 The amount of borrowings available at any time under our secured revolving credit facility is reduced by the amount of standby and commercial letters of credit outstanding at that time.
-There were no outstanding borrowings under the secured revolving credit facility at November 2, 2013 and February 2, 2013.
-We had open commercial letters of credit outstanding under our secured revolving credit facility of \$0.2 million at November 2, 2013 and February 2, 2013.
+There were no borrowings outstanding under the secured revolving credit facility at May 3, 2014 and February 1, 2014.
+We had open commercial letters of credit outstanding under our secured revolving credit facility of \$0.3 million at May 3, 2014 and February 1, 2014.
 The secured revolving credit facility bears interest at the Daily Three Month LIBOR rate plus 1.00%.